Unlocking deep Relaxation with Myo-Yin Yoga

 In this short video I am rolling two areas of the head: temples and around the joint of the jaw before moving into a neck stretch and some head rolls.
 Be gentle and only practice if it is safe for you to do so.
 Myo-Yin Yoga is an exploration, we listen and feel into our physical tissues.

-If you don’t have myofascial balls, substitute with tennis balls - might be softer and more enjoyable for this fascial rolling.
+If you don’t have myofascial balls, substitute with tennis balls - these are softer and more enjoyable for rolling the head/jaw.

-Note: this video is fast forward - for a full practice with explanation check out my Myo-Yin Masterclass.
+Note: this video is fast forward - for a full practice with explanation watch out for my Myo-Yin Masterclass.

 I hope you can experience the profound benefit of merging self-myofascial release with Yin Yoga to improve your wellbeing, hydration of your tissues and the effect of deep relaxation.
-Check out another video on this topic here.
+Check out another video on this topic here, where we roll the back.

 Be well and roll on :-)